lowepowerlab/Ralstonia_Global_Diversity/README.md

 Maria Charco Munoz, Fall 2020 - Spring 2021

+Darrielle Williams, Summer 2021

+Cloe Tom, Winter-Summer 2022

+Yali Bai, Summer-Fall 2022

 ## Purpose

 Scientific knowledge about *Ralstonia* diversity, host range, and geographic location is fragmented as individual papers in the publication record.
-Our goal is to consolidate the knowledge as a database that is frequently updated by Global Disease Biology undergraduates at UC Davis.
+Our goal is to consolidate the knowledge as a database that is frequently updated by undergraduate students at UC Davis.

 ## Diversity/Taxonomy of *Ralstonia*